 The first such product to be successfully tested is the TeleAlarm TA74 unit, with the first UK accredited telecare monitoring centre being Hawkeye Security Care which has now gone live with SCAIP Telecare, supporting both alarm signalling and voice.
 The Bold Gemini SCAIP rollout continues with a number of other leading telecare manufacturers and European monitoring service providers.

 The Opportunity for Monitoring Centres

-While the new digital networks are causing disruption not just in telecare but across a number of sectors, they also offer huge opportunities.
-In the analogue environment, it has never been possible to converge data, audio and video at the high level, that is, in the monitoring platform.
-This capability now supports monitoring of a far wider feature set within the telecare products.
+While the new digital networks are causing disruption not just in telecare but across a number of sectors, they also offer new opportunities.
+In the analogue environment, it has never been possible to converge data, audio and video.
+With SCAIP and a telecare monitoring platform supporting the whole range of communications modes this is not only possible but desirable.
+This capability now supports monitoring of a far wider feature set than conventional analogue telecare products.
 Not only telecare but GPS-based tracking solutions, fire, intruder and panic alarms as well as CCTV and despatch operations can all be handled with a common workstation user interface.

-Bold Communications Managing Director commented, “We see the advent of All IP as a significant opportunity for the telecare sector.
+Bold Communications Managing Director commented, “The advent of All IP as a significant opportunity for the telecare sector.
 Not only providing a platform for interoperability but enabling manufacturers to break out of the constraints imposed by relying on telephone lines and hybrid communications methods, and also allows monitoring service providers to offer a more secure, reliable and wider range of services.”

-For more information, or if you would like to see a real-life, end to end demonstration of the new SCAIP solution, please call 01392 264777 or email email@example.com.
+For more information, or if you would like to see a real-life, end to end demonstration of the new SCAIP solution, please call 01392 264777 or Contact Us